BeApp/swagger-ui-plugin-wip-operation/README.md

 # Usage

-Add the plugin in the configuration object of SwaggerUI, and provides a list of sections like this :
+Add the plugin in the configuration object of SwaggerUI like this :

 ```js
 import { WipOperationPlugin } from 'swagger-ui-plugin-wip-operation';